 The High Modenese Apennines Regional Park: section 7, 8 and 9

-Camping is permitted, where you can pitch your tent from sunset to sunrise, excluding Zone A of the park.
+In the High Modenese Apennines Regional Park camping outside the campsites and duly authorized accommodation facilities is prohibited.
 The Giovo mountain shelter at Lago Santo is equipped with outdoor toilets for public use, while the Duca degli Abruzzi mountain shelter allows the public to use the toilets, but not showers.

-The Suviana and Brasimone Lakes Regional Park: sections 11, 12 and 13
+The Suviana and Brasimone Lakes Regional Park: sections 11 and 12

 Vena del Gesso Romagnola Regional Park: section 16